ycpcs/fys100-fall2017/assign/assign03.md

 For the program:

-* A basic composition (with a small number of visual elements, but with at least one repeated element implemented using a method) will earn up to 28 points
+* A basic composition (with a small number of visual elements, but with at least one repeated element implemented using a function) will earn up to 28 points
 * A more complex composition (with a larger number of visual elements, and also with at least one repeated element implemented using a function) will earn up to 32 points
 * Up to 8 points may be earned through the use of optional features (repeated elements using a loop, generative elements, and/or animated elements)